 What Type of Claim Falls Under Personal Injury Law?

 Not all civil wrongs fall under the personal injury law.
 For a case to get classified as personal injury, the victim must have suffered physical bodily harm, emotional injuries, or harm to their reputation or character.
 Below are the types of claims that come under personal injury law.

 A vast majority of personal injury claims emanate from car accidents.
 This is because in Texas and all over the United States, traffic collisions happen daily.
 According to the Insurance Information Institute, in the first six months of 2020, traffic fatalities rose 4.6 percent from the first nine months of 2019.

-This high number of crash injuries and wrongful death impacts the number of compensation claims yearly.
+This high number of crash injuries and death impacts the number of compensation claims yearly.
 In a state like Texas, where the fault system reigns supreme, the fault driver owes an injured victim a duty of care.
 Once the person breaches that duty and such breach causes injury and damages to the victim, they will compensate them.

 Under premises liability law, a property owner must keep their premises safe for visitors and licensees.
 If a hazardous condition injures a paying or invited legal visitor or licensee, they can file a personal injury lawsuit against the owner.
 However, a trespasser who enters a property without the owner's consent cannot file a personal injury claim.

 A 2018 report by CNBC named medical negligence the third leading cause of death in the United States.
 Medical malpractice occurs when a medical professional fails to uphold the standard of care in the medical profession.
 For a claim of this nature to succeed, there must be a doctor-patient relationship, and the injured party must be able to link the substandard medical care to their injury.